 - Any subsequent replacements require a meeting with the Director of the Office of Campus Safety.

-- Continuing Education identification card: $15.
+- Professional and Part-time Learning identification card: $15.

 - Non post-secondary program identification card: $15.